-In 1655, king Frederick III of Denmark gifted the Faroe Islands to his favorite statesman Kristoffer Gabel, the ruler of the von Gabel Family.
-This Gablatíðin was actually the darkest chapter in the history of Torshavn that covered up the islanders in various ways.
+In 1655, king Frederick III of Denmark gifted the Faroe Islands to his favourite statesman Kristoffer Gabel, the ruler of the von Gabel Family.
+This Gablatíðin was the darkest chapter in the history of Tórshavn that covered up the islanders in various ways.

 As the trade monopoly was in the family's hands, it greatly affected the lives of the Faroese people.
 They faced real bad times even to sustain their day-to-day living.
-Also the imported goods were limited and costly to afford.
+The imported goods were limited and costly.

-With 1709, conditions improved in Tórshavn when the trade monopoly became a royal monopoly where goods were supplied from Copenhagen thrice a year.
-The same period did face a plague of smallpox that considerably reduced its population.
+In 1709, conditions improved in Tórshavn when the trade monopoly became a royal monopoly where goods were supplied from Copenhagen thrice a year.
+During the same period, the city was hit by smallpox that considerably reduced the population.

 Tórshavn truly started to develop into a small town during the latter half of the 18th century.
-The era of Niels Ryberg stabilized its trade and economy and filled the warehouses with goods.
-Besides this, he even made profit from fishing, which later became the most important economic factor to the islands.
+The era of Niels Ryberg stabilised trade and economy and filled the warehouses with goods.
+Besides this, he even started earning profit from fishing, which later became the most important economic factor to the islands.